WHO DOES THIS ADDRESS?

 The real estate profession is regulated by the Vermont Real Estate Commission which is part of the Office of Professional Regulation (OPR) which operates under Vermont’s Secretary of State.
 To visit the homepage of the Vermont Real Estate Commission see our Important Links dropdown tab on the website homepage.

 There are two types of real estate licenses in Vermont: salesperson and broker.
-You must be a salesperson first.
+You must be a salesperson first and currently this school only offers prelicense courses to Salesperson candidates.
 To become a salesperson you must satisfy each of the following requirements:

 (1) You must be at least 18 years old; there is no upper limit thankfully!

-(3) You must pass both a national exam and a Vermont exam within 2 years immediately preceding application (details for these exams is covered in a Candidates Handbook also from our website under the drop down menu for Important Links).
+(3) You must pass a national exam within 2 years immediately preceding application (details for this exam is covered in a Candidates Handbook which you can download from our website under the drop down menu for Important Links.
+This exam is administered by PSI/AMP for the State.

 (4) You must become associated with a Vermont brokerage firm.
 A salesperson has no independent authority to perform brokerage services.
 All actions of a salesperson are for the benefit of a brokerage firm and its principal broker.

-(7) Last but not least, you should know that EVEN IF you meet all the requirements above which are relevant to you, your application for a license may be denied (or precluded) by reason of matters set forth in 3 VSA §129a or other relevant laws.
+(8) Last but not least, you should know that EVEN IF you meet all the requirements above which are relevant to you, your application for a license may be denied (or precluded) by reason of matters set forth in 3 VSA §129a or other relevant laws.
 For example, if you are a convicted felon your application may be denied or conditioned.
 If you are not current in Vermont income or unemployment tax obligations or are delinquent in child support payment obligations you may also have trouble getting an application approved.
 If you are concerned about a possible barrier to licensure, you should consult the Vermont Real Estate Commission through Office of Professional Regulation.
+You may apply for a predetermination by submitting a “second change” determination request along with a $25 fee.
+This will avoid all the time and expense of study and exams if it turns out your application is destined to fail.

 WHAT YOU SHOULD DO FIRST?